 In a blank label document, click on "Import data" at the top of the screen.

 Click "Browse" and open the correct spreadsheet.

-There should be a blank label with "ABC" in it.
-In the bottom right corner it will show the number of labels in the document.
+There should be a blank label with "ABC" on it.
+In the bottom right corner, it will show the number of labels in the document.
 This should match up with the number of Assets you imported.